tcsenzo/theater-events/README.md

 ## How to run

-- If you have the project imported, just run the class com.senzo.qettal.theaterEvents.Application
+- If you have the project imported, just run the class com.senzo.qettal.theaterEvents.EventsApplication
 - If you don't, run 'mvn spring-boot:run' at your terminal

 ## How to test